jeffreywallphd/AutoProphet/documentation/StyleGuide.md

 - Whitespace should be reduced but not eliminated
     - Try to cover as much of the main content area as possible without making the page feel crowded
 - Keep design consistent throughout ALL main content areas.
 Every area should look like it belongs in the app
-- Graphics like graphs, symbols, pictures, etc... should follow the color pallet
+- Graphics like graphs, symbols, pictures, etc... should follow the color palette

 ## Navigation
 - The navigation is to be left justified horizontally